Beta Flight: Fictional team history

 Beta Flight was first mentioned as Department H's secondary team behind Alpha Flight.
 Department H was defunded in that issue, thus ending government support of the Flight teams.
 Two members of Beta Flight, Puck and Marrina, were already cleared to join Alpha Flight and were called up with the rest of Alpha Flight to assist Vindicator against the Great Beast Tundra, by Heather MacNeil Hudson.
 All other members were shown in a single panel.
 While Alpha Flight continued on their own, this Beta Flight was left to be disbanded along with Department H. The other two members, Box and Flashback along with the members of Gamma Flight were recruited by Jerome Jaxon, an old enemy of Hudson, to join Omega Flight, a criminal organisation.
 Box planned to spy on Jaxon but was discovered and Jaxon used the Box system as a part of Omega Flight in attacking Guardian.

 Under the leadership of Heather Hudson as Vindicator, an independent Alpha Flight restarted the Beta Flight team as a trainee team starting with Purple Girl.
-Beta Flight gains three additional members by issue 55.
+Beta Flight gains three additional members (Goblyn, Manikin, and Pathway) by issue 55.

 After the Canadian government restarts Department H, Beta gains new members from the former rival government sponsor team, Gamma Flight, and remains the raw recruit team, while Gamma Flight is instead used to refer to Department H's support sections.
 Department H and all Flight sections are shut down soon after the Canadian Superhuman Registration Act is passed.

 After Department H and Alpha Flight are reformed with an almost new group of heroes and administrators, a classified Beta Flight wing of headquarters was established.
 It was later revealed to have held three young superhumans who were the subjects of secret experiments.
 When additional members of the earlier Alpha Flight return, several newer members are demoted to form a new Beta Flight.
 With the loss of several members' powers due to Decimation, the death of most of Alpha Flight, and the disbanding of Department H, it is presumed that Beta Flight is no longer operational.